-Safety control systems refer to electrical, mechanical, pneumatic, and hydraulic control circuits on machines that have protective devices, whose failure could present a danger to personnel.
+Safety control systems refer to electrical, mechanical, pneumatic and hydraulic control circuits on machines that have protective devices, of which a failure could present a danger to personnel.
 A practitioner should understand common and uncommon failure modes for these circuits.

-At the minimum, practitioners engaging in reviewing the safety control system should have a thorough understanding of how risk analysis is used (in the CSA Z432 Standard for example) to determine the minimum safety control circuit requirements.
+At the minimum, practitioners engaging in reviewing the safety control system should have a thorough understanding of how risk analysis is used (in the CSA Z432 Standard, for example) to determine the minimum safety control circuit requirements.

-Note that various terms such as Performance Level (PL), Safety Integrity Level (SIL), and Category are used but the popular reference is to PL as given by the ISO 13849-1 Standard.
-If a practitioner is asked to review safety circuit diagrams, safety component selection, and/or safety PLC programs, they should do so with an understanding of control reliability, experience reading circuit diagrams, and safety PLC programming as applicable.
+Note that various terms such as Performance Level (PL), Safety Integrity Level (SIL) and Category are used, but the popular reference is to PL as given by the ISO 13849-1 Standard.
+If a practitioner is asked to review safety circuit diagrams, safety component selection and/or safety software programs, they should do so with an understanding of the requirements for Safety-Related Parts of Control Systems (SRP/CS).

-Safety circuit design techniques may include redundancy, component diversification, positive guided contacts, mechanically-linked auxiliary contacts for feedback, switches mounted in the positive mode, safe torque off, Output Signal Switching Device (OSSD) outputs, rising/falling edge signals, fault exclusion, anti-tiedown, fail-safe, prevention of fault-masking, emergency dump valves, pilot-operated check valves, etc.
+Safety circuit design techniques may include redundancy, component diversification, positive guided contacts, mechanically linked auxiliary contacts for feedback, switches mounted in the positive mode, safe torque off, Output Signal Switching Device (OSSD) outputs, rising/falling edge signals, fault exclusion, anti-tiedown, fail-safe, prevention of fault-masking, emergency dump valves, pilot-operated check valves, etc.